MartinaGiron/R-Portfolio/README.md

 # R-Portfolio
 My personal portfolio of analyses written with R and jupyter notebook.
-See each folder for the description of each project.

 # Table of Contents
 1. `Soccer Analysis ` - Analyzing Soccer Matches from the 2018-2019 English Premier League